The Lansing Association for Human Rights is governed by a volunteer board. (Excellent headshots courtesy of Pablo Contreras.)

 Emily Dievendorf is an independent political and nonprofit consultant and the president of the Lansing Association for Human Rights.
 Prior to consulting Emily served as executive director for Equality Michigan where she advocated for LGBT-friendly policies among legislators and other political leaders throughout the state and at every level of government.
 Previously, Dievendorf worked in the Michigan House of Representatives for Democratic state legislators for nearly a decade.

 Dievendorf is a graduate of James Madison College at Michigan State University with a degree in social relations.
 She has been active in numerous progressive issues, particularly LGBT equality, race relations and equality, women’s rights, and HIV/AIDS.
-She currently serves as board vice president of the Firecracker Foundation.
 Ms. Dievendorf has worked on several campaigns ranging from gubernatorial to contentious municipal ballot issue campaigns.
 She was recognized by Crain’s Detroit Business as one of “Ten People to Watch in State Politics” in 2014.
 Emily was appointed in 2015 to the Michigan Advisory Committee to the U.S. Commission on Civil Rights and is currently serving her second term on the committee.

 |Lydia Weiss, Vice President